 - Be a citizen of the United States.

 - Be at least seventeen years of age by 1 October of the year of enrollment as a scholarship cadet.
-Be under twenty-seven years of age on 30 June of the calendar year in which eligibility for appointment as a second lieutenant (up to four years’ extension may be granted for active duty service).
+Be under thirty the calendar year in which eligibility for appointment as a second lieutenant.

 - Exhibit a strong desire to obtain a commission and baccalaureate degree.